clynamen/politodownloader/README.md

 ## TODO:

 * cleanup current code
+* use a MVC for the treeview
+* improve ui layout
 * remove mutable variables
 * add error handling for actors
 * search for possible concurrency/lost message  issues